This post may contain affiliate links.

 - Everything is made in one pan, so it cuts down on dishes!

-- You can easily double this batch to make more for larger groups.
+- You can easily double healthy recipes like this to make more for larger groups.

 HOW TO MAKE SWEET AND SOUR CABBAGE:

-- Cook the bacon until crispy in a large stockpot over medium-low heat.
+- Cook the bacon until crispy in a large pot over medium-low heat.
 Let the bacon drain on a paper towel and set aside.

 - While the bacon is cooking, slice the cabbage.
 Discard any outer leaves and cut them into four even pieces, cutting through the core.
 Cut out the core of each section and slice it into 1/2-inch strips.
 Throw away core pieces.